 Headspace is a company all about helping people feel better through mindfulness and meditation.
 The use of bright yellow and orange colors and the ambiance of space and peace embodied by its About Us page are perfect for conveying their message.

 The visual elements are consistent, clear, and simple, with the smiling clouds, suns, and thought bubbles adding some gentle fun.
 The page incorporates short sections on who Headspace is, why it exists, and what it does.
 It then moves onto a more detailed – but still highly digestible – discussion of how the statement aims to make mental health support more accessible to everyone.
 There are also some stats on how many people are using the platform and a gallery of the company’s staff members before a powerful CTA at the bottom of the page.

 Citizen is an online educational resource.
 Its About Us page is spare, erudite, and to the point, reflecting the publication’s content and tone.
 It gives visitors an accurate idea of what they can expect from the resource.
 The typography is bold and clear against a neutral background, calling to mind ‘vintage’ newsprint and suggesting Citizen’s history and pedigree.

 Made up of just three paragraphs, this About Us page neatly sets out the reason for the resource’s existence and its aims and concludes with a link to an essay from the Citizen’s Editor-in-Chief, which expounds further on the publication’s mission.
 This is an excellent example of an About Us page that ties in perfectly with the overall context, content, and style of the product or service on offer.

 About Us Page Writing Tips

-If you’re one of the many entrepreneurs struggling to create an about us page on your website that draws customers in and makes them want to learn more, you’re not alone.
-Here, we’ll look at tips for developing an about us page that gives your potential clients all the information they need–and none of the information they don’t.
+If you’re one of the many entrepreneurs struggling to create an About Us page for your website that draws customers in and makes them want to learn more, you’re not alone.
+Here, we’ll look at tips for developing an About Us page that gives your potential clients all the information they need–and none of the information they don’t.